Sergey Bogomyako - stock.adobe.c

-While there is a tendency for enterprises to shy away from shaking up their datacentre strategies, on resiliency and latency grounds, their behaviour and preferences are also being shaped by the development plans of the hyperscale community, adds Verne Global’s Cantrell.
+While there is a tendency for enterprises to shy away from shaking up their datacentre strategies on resiliency and latency grounds, their behaviour and preferences are also being shaped by the development plans of the hyperscale community, says Verne Global’s Cantrell.

-“Over the last two decades, we’ve seen this build-up of cloud computing and, in order for it to be a viable business model, we had to put a huge engine of compute that had the ability to serve effectively all applications,” he says.
+“Over the past two decades, we’ve seen this build-up of cloud computing, and for it to be a viable business model, we had to put in a huge engine of compute that had the ability to effectively serve all applications,” he says.

-“Amazon, Google and Microsoft, for example, went to the largest city centres, with the most eyeballs and built these structures to house the cloud computing in these major regions.”
+“Amazon, Google and Microsoft, for example, went to the largest city centres, with the most eyeballs, and built structures to house cloud computing in these major regions.”

-As time has gone on, though, specialist applications and workloads have emerged that do not necessarily have to be housed within these large, “one size fits all” datacentre regions and could be hosted in less congested, and power-constrained parts of the world, he continues.
+As time has gone on, though, specialist applications and workloads have emerged that do not necessarily have to be housed in these large, one-size-fits-all datacentre regions, and could instead be hosted in less congested and power-constrained parts of the world.

 “Particular applications, especially when you have something that’s going to be continuously churning data and consuming a lot of energy, those are the ones that companies should start to think about the long-term sustainable impacts of running in these regions,” he says.

 “If you are an enterprise with an artificial intelligence-based application, and you have the option of putting that load in Ireland – where all your data is – that may seem like the easiest way of doing things because it is just a matter of adding more capacity.